Meta-RangeSeg: LiDAR Sequence Semantic Segmentation Using Multiple Feature Aggregation: Related Work

 Most of existing approaches perform the LiDAR semantic segmentation on single scan, where the temporal information is usually neglected.
 There are only few methods focusing on the multiple scans task.
 Shi \textit{et al.}~\cite{shi2020spsequencenet} employ a voxel-based 3D sparse convolutional network to fuse local information from the previous and current frames through local interpolation, which only make use of the two consecutive scans.
-Duerr \textit{et al.} ~\cite{duerr2020lidar} propose a recurrent segmentation architecture using range images, which recursively aggregate the features of previous scans in order to exploit the short term temporal dependencies.
-In~\cite{zhu2021cylindrical}, superimposing point clouds in 3D space is adopted for multiple scans segmentation, whose memory consumption and computational time increase linearly with the total number of scans per input model.
-In this paper, we introduce an efficient range residual image representation, where the effective features can be extracted by Meta-Kernel.
+Duerr \textit{et al.} ~\cite{duerr2020lidar} propose a novel recurrent segmentation framework using range images, which recursively aggregate the features of previous scans in order to exploit the short term temporal dependencies.
+Schütt \textit{et al.} ~\cite{schutt2022abstract} extend the original LatticeNet~\cite{rosu2019latticenet} with a novel abstract flow module for temporal semantic segmentation.
+In~\cite{zhu2021cylindrical}, accumulating point clouds in 3D space is adopted for multiple scans segmentation, whose memory consumption and computational time increase linearly with the total number of scans per input model.
+In this paper, we introduce an efficient range residual image representation, where the effective features can be extracted by Meta-Kernel and U-Net backbone.